Belemz1/Detailed-Analysis-for-US-Superstore/README.md

 **PRODUCT CATEGORY WITH THE HIGHEST SALES**

-The pivot table below shows the product category with the highest sale
+The pivot table below shows the technology category, with consumer products raking the highest sale

 ![](8.png) ![](8.1.png)